subh83/RSJp-cpp/README.txt

 *                                                                                        *
 *************************************************************************************** **/

-A template-based JSON parser for C++ that is entirely contained in a single header file.
-    Uses STL.
-Does not depend on any external library.

 JavaScript Object Notation (JSON) is an open-standard format that uses human-readable text
     to transmit data objects consisting of attribute–value pairs.
     More info: https://en.wikipedia.org/wiki/JSON

+RSJP-cpp is a template-based JSON parser for C++ that is contained in a single header file.
+*   RSJP-cpp uses STL.
+*   RSJP-cpp does not depend on any external library.
+*   RSJP-cpp is template-based and there is nothing to build/install.
+The entire library is contained in a single header file that you simply need to unclude in your code.
-RSJP-cpp implements a relaxed parser that works with standard JSON syntax while allowing
-    some relaxation (e.g., omitting quotes around object field names).
+*   RSJP-cpp implements a relaxed parser that works with standard JSON syntax while allowing some relaxation (e.g., omitting quotes around object field names).
+*   Efficiency considerations:
+    - Parses the JSON text on an on-demand basis.
+    - Internally stores parsed data for quick future reference.
+    - TODO: Will use 'istream' for reading JSON text instead of 'string'.

 Basic usage: